 Scenario: Family photos inside of the church.

-Equipment + Technique: As mentioned previously, I will set up two speedlights off-camera.
-My gear for this setup includes (2) Cheetah Stands, (2) Nikon SB-700 speedlights, (2) PocketWizard Flex TT5 Transceivers, (2) MagMod MagSpheres, (1) Pocketward FlexMini on camera, Nikon D750.
-I may also use CTO or ½ CTO gels if the space is exceptionally tungsten color.
+Equipment + Technique: Set up two speedlights off-camera.
+Leeann’s gear for this setup includes 2 Cheetah Stands, 2 Nikon SB-700 speedlights, 2 PocketWizard Flex TT5 Transceivers, 2 MagMod MagSpheres, 1 Pocketward FlexMini on camera, Nikon D750.
+Optional: May also use CTO or ½ CTO gels if the space is exceptionally tungsten color.

-‘Fast Is Best’ Time Estimate: 5 minutes: to set up lights prior to ceremony, 5 minutes for setup and light testing prior to shooting.
+Estimated Time: 5 minutes to set up lights prior to the ceremony; 5 minutes for setup and light testing prior to shooting.

 Scenario: Family photos outside of the church.

-‘Fast Is Best’ Time Estimate: 5 minutes – shooting with natural light for images, and working through family photo list.
+Estimated Time: 5 minutes for shooting with natural light for images, and working through the family photo list.

-‘Fast Is Best’ Time Estimate: 2 minutes – just find a nice, clean, open shade spot that has a reflective surface!
+Estimated Time: 2 minutes to just find a nice, clean, open shade spot that has a reflective surface!

-**Caution** Be careful on the colors that are reflecting up onto your subjects naturally.
-Grass is slightly reflective, but it also creates a green skin cast.
-One time I photographed with a red church nearby and….
-Yeah.
-Not so pretty.
+A Word of Caution: Be careful with the colors that are reflecting up onto your subjects naturally.
+The grass is slightly reflective, but it also creates a green skin cast.
 Pay attention to the color of that reflective light!

 Scenario: Family photos outside in shade with fill light needed.

-‘Fast Is Best’ Time Estimate: 10 minutes – setup large light, test + calibrate settings.
+Estimated Time: 10 minutes to set up large light, test + calibrate settings.